radumarg/lambdaQ/doc/development-plan.md

 - reversible circuit synthesis from classical functions.

-## PLANNED FEATURES AND PRIORITIES FOR IMPLEMENTING
+## Planned Features and Priorities for Implementing

 ### Must Have Features - Immediate Objectives
 - Using the QRAM [16] paradigm for quantum computation, where the quantum computer acts as a coprocessor.
 Lambda terms encode the control structure of the program and are implemented on a classical device but the data upon which lambda terms act can be quantum and thus stored on a QRAM quantum device.
 Since functions are considered classical data there cannot be a superposition of different functions at some point in the program.
-The question whether a lambda term is quantum or not meaning that it cannot or it can be duplicated is a different one and the answer does not depend on the type of its input/output variables alone but also on the type of its free variables.
+On the other hand the question whether a lambda term is 'quantum' or not, meaning that it cannot or it can be duplicated, is a different one and the answer does not depend on the type of its input/output variables alone but also on the type of its free variables.
 - Stand-alone language with specified syntax, type checker, and a compiler.
+Syntax is similar to Haskell syntax.
 - The compiler outputs some form of IR code, in principle both OpenQASM3 and the LLVM QIR will be used.
 - An interpreter will probably be useful for development.
 For this, the simulator created for the Uranium Platform [8] will be used to simulate circuits.
 - The language is built as an external DSL written in Haskell (Haskell is used as the host language).